tintindas/blog/src/routes/posts/2022/Making_this_blog/making-this-blog.md

 # {title}

+Pretty meta post right?
+A blog post about the creation of said blog.

 ## The Why

 **Why make a blog anyway?** It's not like anyone is ever going to read it.
 Blogs are so 2005.
 Realistically, if I want an audience I should start a Tiktok page (channel?) or something.